kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/create-nocode-vision.md

 When you have enough photos, click **Next: Tag images and model training** at the bottom of the screen.
 All images will be saved in [Custom Vision](https://www.customvision.ai/).

+> [!NOTE]
+> If you elect to upload training images directly to Custom Vision, please note that image file size cannot exceed 6MB.

 ## Tag images and train your model

 Before training your model, add labels to your images.